SpencerDeMera/CPSC-449-Project-1/Project4/README.md

         * addUser will output JSON with the number of users instead of username in `username` when displayed after run
         * The actual new user object created by addUser will actually have the created username value in `username`
             * Not sure what is causing said issue, insufficent time to resolve issue
-    * Foreman is non-operable on both our WSL & Tuffix installations regardless of restarts OR reinstalls
+    * (Project 3) Foreman is non-operable on both our WSL & Tuffix installations regardless of restarts OR reinstalls
         * All components work separately and together when using `hug -f <filename>` commands
             * There is no guarentee that all will work with foreman together unfortunately
             * Insufficient information available & time to complete